Skip to main content

 • What type of cost?
 If a grad student, include that person’s name.

-Note: Accounts that were originally set up as pre-award (K) are done so by requesting through RED.
-Once the official award document is awarded by SPARCS and assigned to FM, a review must be done to ensure that the cost incurred did not take place before the official start date of the award document.
+Note: Accounts originally set up as pre-award (K) are set up by requesting them through RED.
+Once the official award document is issued by SPARCS and assigned to FM, a review must be conducted to ensure that the costs incurred did not occur before the award document’s official start date.
 A pre-award account is not the same as requesting pre-award costs (via PMR).
 If NC State has expanded authority, you still need approval from C&G and SPARCS.

-Equipment means tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost that equals $5,000 or more.
+Equipment means tangible personal property (including information technology systems) with a useful life of more than one year and a per-unit acquisition cost of $5,000 or more.

 The purchase of capital equipment (equipment with a unit cost of $5000 or more) often requires prior approval by the sponsor if: